michi949/EvChargingServer/readme.md

 git clone https://github.com/michi949/EvChargingServer.git
 ```

-If no real environment charging environment is available, a simulation environment can be cloned [here](https://github.com/michi949/EvChargingEnv).
+If no real charging environment is available, a simulation environment can be cloned [here](https://github.com/michi949/EvChargingEnv).

 ## Running the tests